cipherstash/encrypt-query-language/NATIVE_POSTGRES_JSON_COMPARED_TO_EQL.md

 # Native PostgreSQL JSON(B) Compared to EQL

-EQL supports a subset of functionality supported by the native Postgres JSON(B) functions and operators.
-The following examples compare native Postres JSON(B) functions and operators to the related functionality in EQL.
+EQL supports a subset of functionality supported by the native PostgreSQL JSON(B) functions and operators.
+The following examples compare native PostgreSQL JSON(B) functions and operators to the related functionality in EQL.

 ## `json ->> text` → `text` and `json -> text` → `jsonb`/`json`